 - MSc Sustainable Agricultural Technologies

 - MSc Molecular & Cellular Basis of Human Disease

 - MSc Genomic Approaches to Drug Discovery

 - MSc Biomedical Science

 - MSc in Human and Molecular Genetics

 - MSc Translational Neuropathology

 - MSc(Res) in Translational Oncology

 Degree preparation at the International College

 The International Foundation Year in Science and Engineering is excellent preparation for a Biology or Biomedical Science degree at the University of Sheffield.
-You’ll develop your English language skills during interactive classes, and you’ll prepare for your degree with subject-specific modules.
-Choose the biological and life sciences pathway and you’ll study science modules that are tailored to your chosen science degree.
+Choose the Biological and Life Sciences pathway and you’ll study science modules that are tailored to your chosen science degree.
 This includes practical laboratory sessions within the College's dedicated laboratory.